Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Conclusion

 \section{Conclusion}

 We present a framework that offers ML inference with security against a malicious attacker by adopting optimized arithmetic GCs.
 The introduction of LabelTensors enables \schemename{} to efficiently accelerate the inherent parallelism of ANNs with parallel hardware such as multi-core CPUs and large, massively parallel GPUs.
-Compared to \gnn, leveraging a TEE, specifically Intel SGX, allows \schemename{} to host inference applications with more than two input providers.
+Compared to \gnnp, leveraging a TEE allows \schemename{} to host inference applications with more than two input providers.
 With a fixed input dimension, the emerging communication volume and the memory requirement on the inference device remain constant regardless of the number of input providers.
-Independent of the number of alternating linear and non-linear layers, \schemename{} requires only a single round of communication between the garbling and the inference device.
-As a result, Dash achieves state-of-the-art performance for all evaluated model architectures. \schemename{} can be used with existing models without retraining and does not require knowledge about GCs.
+Independent of the number of alternating linear and non-linear layers, \schemename{} requires only one round of communication between the garbling and the inference device.
+As a result, \schemename{} achieves state-of-the-art performance for all evaluated model architectures. \schemename{} can run existing models without retraining and does not require knowledge about GCs.

-We present a large feature comparison to many previous approaches and a thorough performance evaluation based on both micro-benchmarks and real-life models to show that \schemename{} outperforms previous works both in regard to resource consumption (runtime and communication) and feature set.
-This work is a relevant step to making secure inference fast and easy to use, which helps to get the techniques proposed in research get accepted by a wide public audience.
+We exhibit a large feature comparison to many previous approaches and a thorough performance evaluation based on both micro-benchmarks and real-life models to show that \schemename{} outperforms previous works both in regard to resource consumption (runtime and communication) and feature set.
+This work provides a relevant step towards making secure inference fast and easy to use, which will aid a broader adoption of proposed protection mechanisms, resulting in making secure inference accessible to a wide public audience.